Ne-k/Nebulix/README.md

 # Nebulix

-Nebulix is a project that integrates with Discord to handle trade requests for FIRST FRC shirt/goods trading.
-This project is built using TypeScript and Node.js.
-It is designed to simplify the trading process and prioritize first-come, first-serve.
+Nebulix is a project integrated with Discord to help manage FIRST FRC shirt/merch trades.
+The application itself is written in TypeScript using Node.js to keep things simple and as first-come, first-served as possible.

 ## Purpose

-The purpose of Nebulix is to streamline the process of trading FIRST FRC shirts and goods by automating the creation and management of trade requests through a Discord bot.
-This ensures a fair and efficient trading experience for all users.
+Nebulix is developed to make FIRST FRC shirt and merchandise trading easier through building a Discord bot with ease of creating or managing trade requests, making the exchange fair and efficient between the different parties.

 ## Features